barbun/govCMS/CONTRIBUTING.md

   Ensure the home page is rendering correctly

   @api @javascript
-  Scenario: Visit the homepage and check it's content
+  Scenario: Visit the homepage and check its content
     Given I am an anonymous user
     When I am on the homepage
     Then I should see "Welcome to govCMS"